reinvanoyen/creativity-list/README.md

 * https://pageflows.com - User flow videos & screenshots to inspire you when you're stuck
 * http://collectui.com - Daily inspiration collected from daily ui archive and beyond.
 Hand picked, updating daily.
 * https://www.typewolf.com - What's trending in type
+* https://www.siteinspire.com/ - A CSS gallery and showcase of the best web design inspiration, featuring over 2500 websites searchable by type, subject, and style.
+* https://www.awwwards.com - Awwwards are the Website Awards that recognize and promote the talent and effort of the best developers, designers and web agencies in the world.
+* https://thefwa.com/ -  FWA's mission is to showcase cutting edge creativity, regardless of the medium or technology used.
+* https://thegallery.io/ - Minimal websites.
+A curated collection of interesting and original websites.
+* https://www.cssdesignawards.com/ - A web design & development award platform for digital folk, UI/UX peeps and inspiring leaders of the web.
+* https://hoverstat.es/ - The home of alternative digital design.
+* https://tympanus.net/codrops - Useful resources and inspiration for creative minds.
+* https://dribbble.com/ - Dribbble is where designers gain inspiration, feedback, community, and jobs and is your best resource to discover and connect with designers worldwide.
+* https://www.behance.net - Showcase and discover the latest work from top online portfolios by creative professionals across industries.

+### Inspirational blogs

+* https://medium.com/ - A place to read and write big ideas and important stories.
+* https://www.creativebloq.com/ - Daily inspiration for creative people.
+Fresh thinking, expert tips and tutorials to supercharge your creative muscles.

 ### Learning

 * https://www.udemy.com - The world’s largest selection of courses.
 Choose from over 100,000 online video courses with new additions published every month.